MicrosoftDocs/win32/desktop-src/SecAuthN/iscardcmd-put-nad.md

 ---
-Description: Specifies the node address (Nad) to use with the ISCardCmd interface. ms.assetid: 49de8264-9491-41a4-a8e0-68d0db088ded
+description: Specifies the node address (Nad) to use with the ISCardCmd interface. ms.assetid: 49de8264-9491-41a4-a8e0-68d0db088ded
 title: ISCardCmd::put_Nad method (Scarddat.h)
 ms.topic: reference